Pottery @ Crafts Alive

 Jacky John’s work is mainly functional kitchenware.
 She hand throws her stoneware pots on the potters wheel and uses high firing glazes in a reduction atmosphere to create beautiful, exciting finishes.

-Liz Bernays has been making pots in Myddfai for many years, she has perfected her craft and produces a wide range of fantastic pottery, jugs & vases, mugs & teapots, dishes & bowls, there is something for everyone in the wide range of styles & colours.
+Elizabeth Bernays lives and works in Pembrokeshire.
+She has been making pottery for many years.
+Elizabeth has perfected her craft and produces a wide range of artisan pottery.
+Her handcrafted products include jugs & vases, mugs & teapots, dishes & bowls, candle holders & wax melt burners.

 The beautiful coast and countryside which surrounds her home in West Wales provides Sally Rowles with an endless source of ideas and inspiration.
 Her ceramics are made from earthenware clay, hand-thrown or hand built from slabs in her garden studio.